 These strikes left the weavers short of working material and the mill was shut down.

-A few days later the newspaper reported it was the successful strike of the Brunswick children that led the adults to walk off the job.
+Then a few days later the newspaper reported the successful strike of the Brunswick children led the adults to walk off the job.

 ...boys 8 to 14 years of age struck for higher pay, got it, and thus led to strikes in [the] spinning and mule rooms.